top of page

 We often start a session with a picture book.
 Reading to and with students is a great way for them to hear what fluent readers sound like.
 Picture books are also part of the resource packs that families use every week.
 Picture books are the 'We can read together books', and they fit perfectly with a decodable reader and sentence strips that we call 'I can read it on my own books'.

-Here are the picture books we have used in sessions about CK
+Here are the picture books we have used in sessions about the spelling <ck>

 Duck in a Truck